Looking at the Lethal Potential for Lysergic Acid

 When coming down from an LSD trip, users may experience extreme fatigue and muscle aches.
 They could develop severe depression and insomnia for several days (or longer) following the experience.

 LSD can also have long-term effects on the brain.
-A common one is called hallucinogenic persisting perception disorder (HPPD).
+A common one is called hallucinogen persisting perception disorder (HPPD).
 This is a clinical term that refers to flashbacks to some of the psychedelic effects of an LSD trip.
+These can include auditory or visible hallucinations that relate to the experience of being high on LSD.
+Individuals have reported seeing shining “trails” attached to objects or in their peripheral vision.

 Note that this happens when there are no drugs in the person’s system.
 Also, some people have experienced these after only taking LSD once.
 There are treatments for HPPD, including medications that can be effective at managing symptoms.